RHilburn75/MechaCar_Statistical_Analysis/README.md

  - Lot 3 - variance of 170.29, which is over the requirement.
  Because of the results, Lot 3 is over the requirement, and as a result, does not meet the requirement.

 ## T-Tests on Suspension Coils

+We had to perform t- tests to determine if the manufacturing lots are different from the population mean.

+1. This T-test is created to determine the PSI across all manufacuturing lots is different from the population mean of 1500pounds per square inch.

 ## Study Design: MechaCar vs Competition